The History of the Addison Rugby T-Shirt 1871 Red

 One of the founder clubs were Addison R.F.C.
 Addison was established in 1869 with about fifty members.
 It fielded two teams of twenty aside for rugby matches.
 The derivation of the club’s name is due to the clubs origins in the part of Kensington to the west of Holland Park where the streets are named after the politician Joseph Addison.

-The club originally played its football at the Red House Farm in the present Little Wormwood Scrubs.
+Moreover, the club originally played its football at the Red House Farm in the present Little Wormwood Scrubs.
 In 1872 they moved to the Rifle Pavilion (so called due to the rifle ranges on Wormwood Scrubs), on the corner of North Pole Road and Wood Lane.
 The club’s final moved in 1874 was to Shepherd’s Bush Green.

 The club disbanded in 1875 after just six seasons.